rdappel/courses/pages/version-control-essentials/merge-conflicts.md

 As you saw in the previous section, pulling changes from a remote repository can sometimes lead to merge conflicts.
 A merge conflict occurs when two people make changes to the same line of code in a file, and Git doesn't know which change to keep.
 In this section, we will spend some time learning how to handle merge conflicts.

-This video will show you how to handle merge conflicts in Visual Studio Code:
+This video will show you how to handle merge conflicts:

 <details open>
     <summary class="video">Show/Hide Video</summary>